 Our kittens are confident and gentle, and make wonderful pets.
 Before they leave, we teach them to be gentle, not to claw furniture, and to obey simple commands.
 Our kittens are raised in the home and underfoot, learning to be calm despite everyday household noise.
 They are happier and more affectionate than cage-raised pets.
 Crumpled pieces of paper and kitten toys are scattered around our house.
 Before putting on our shoes, we check them for fuzzy mice and crinkle balls.

-Siberians are often called “Hypoallergenic,” but this is misleading.
-About 15% of Siberians have Fel d1 allergen levels that are suitable for families with moderate to severe cat allergies.
-Our Allergy Chart © below helps families understand the severity of their allergies.
+We DNA test the allergen levels of our kittens’ saliva.
+Our Allergen Level Chart © below helps families understand the severity of their allergies and how their reactions correspond to our testing levels.
 Compare the chart to how you would react when snuggling with a normal cat.
 (These reactions roughly correspond to a skin allergy test (welt/wheal 1-5).)
+Allergen levels below are listed in micrograms per milliliter of saliva – µg/ml.

 Our breeding cats are registered with The International Cat Association, and we will help you register your kittens.

-TICA membership #15762 We maintain two related websites.
+We maintain two related websites.

 Siberian Research was a non-profit association created to study diseases affecting Siberians, primarily HCM.
 We maintain the website to increase awareness of the health issues affecting Siberians, but we have not updated it since 2014.